 The tool also has a live chat messenger tool, drag and drop file sharing, recording capabilities, Q&A sessions, and live polling.
-EasyWebinar integrates with popular communication software like the email marketing tool MailChimp, Constant Contact, WordPress, YouTube Live, free screen sharing apps, Google Analytics, and more.
+EasyWebinar integrates with popular communication software like the email marketing tool MailChimp, Constant Contact, WordPress, YouTube Live, screen sharing apps, Google Analytics, and more.
 Once the webinar is over, attendees can instantly replay it within the registration pays and complete follow-up surveys.

 EasyWebinar includes analytics for both live and pre-recorded webinars.
 See the number attendees and offers clicked, replay views, questions asked/poll responses, length of stay, endpoint, and more.

 EasyWebinar’s trial lasts for 14 days, with three plans ranging from $78 per month to $499 per month.

 BlueJeans video conferencing also offers BlueJeans Events, a live webinar service for up to 50,000 guests.
 This means it’s ideal for larger, company-wide events.